-In general, the management say on pay (MSOP) ballot item is the primary focus of voting on executive pay practices - dissatisfaction with compensation practices can be expressed by voting against MSOP rather than voting AGAINST or WITHHOLDING from the compensation committee.
+In general, the management say on pay (MSOP) ballot item is the primary focus of voting on executive pay practices - dissatisfaction with compensation practices can be expressed by voting against MSOP rather than voting against or withhold from the compensation committee.
 However, if there is no MSOP on the ballot, then the negative vote will apply to members of the compensation committee.
-In addition, in egregious cases, or if the board fails to respond to concerns raised by a prior MSOP proposal, then Taft-Hartley fiduciaries should vote AGAINST or WITHHOLD votes from compensation committee members (or, if the full board is deemed accountable, all directors).
-If the negative factors involve equity-based compensation, then a vote AGAINST an equity-based plan proposal presented for shareholder approval may be warranted.
+In addition, in egregious cases, or if the board fails to respond to concerns raised by a prior MSOP proposal, then Taft-Hartley fiduciaries should vote against or withhold votes from compensation committee members (or, if the full board is deemed accountable, all directors).
+If the negative factors involve equity-based compensation, then a vote against an equity-based plan proposal presented for shareholder approval may be warranted.

-- Evaluate executive pay and practices, as well as certain aspects of outside director compensation on a CASE-BY-CASE basis. - Vote AGAINST management say on pay (MSOP) proposals if: - o There is a misalignment between CEO pay and company performance (pay for performance); - The company maintains problematic pay practices; - o The board exhibits poor communication and responsiveness to shareholders; or - The board has failed to demonstrate good stewardship of investors' interests regarding executive compensation practices. - Vote AGAINST or WITHHOLD from the members of the Compensation Committee and potentially the full board if: - There is no MSOP on the ballot, and an AGAINST vote on an MSOP is warranted due to pay for performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof; - The board fails to respond adequately to a previous MSOP proposal that received low levels of shareholder support; - The company has practiced or approved problematic pay practices, including option repricing or option backdating; or - The situation is egregious.
+- > Evaluate executive pay and practices, as well as certain aspects of outside director compensation on a case-by-case basis. - Vote against management say on pay (MSOP) proposals if: - > There is a misalignment between CEO pay and company performance (pay for performance); - > The company maintains problematic pay practices; - > The board exhibits poor communication and responsiveness to shareholders; or - > The board has failed to demonstrate good stewardship of investors' interests regarding executive compensation practices. - > Vote against or withhold from the members of the Compensation Committee and potentially the full board if: - There is no MSOP on the ballot, and an against vote on an MSOP is warranted due to pay for performance misalignment, problematic pay practices, or the lack of adequate responsiveness on compensation issues raised previously, or a combination thereof;

-- Vote AGAINST an equity plan on the ballot if: - A pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, taking into consideration: - Magnitude of pay misalignment; - Contribution of non-performance-based equity grants to overall pay; and - The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.
+- The board fails to respond adequately to a previous MSOP proposal that received low levels of shareholder support: - > The company has practiced or approved problematic pay practices, including option repricing or option backdating; or - > The situation is egregious. - Vote against an equity plan on the ballot if: - A pay for performance misalignment exists, and a significant portion of the CEO's misaligned pay is attributed to non-performance-based equity awards, taking into consideration: - Magnitude of pay misalignment; - > Contribution of non-performance-based equity grants to overall pay; and - > The proportion of equity awards granted in the last three fiscal years concentrated at the named executive officer (NEO) level.